ISO/IEC TR 27015 — Information technology — Security techniques — Information security management guidelines for financial services (withdrawn)

 Status of the standard

-This is a Technical Report rather than an International Standard, which is usually ISO’s way of saying “This is a developing area of expertise that we are not entirely comfortable about”.
+The standard was published in 2012 as a Technical Report rather than an International Standard, ISO’s way of saying “This is a developing area of expertise that we are not entirely comfortable with”.